Skinwalker (2021) Review

-Skinwalker (not to be confused with Skiwalkers or Skinwalker Ranch) opens in the Arizona High Country in 1883.
+Skinwalker (not to be confused with Skinwalkers or Skinwalker Ranch) opens in the Arizona High Country in 1883.
 Two travellers Benny (Nathaniel Burns, Battlefield 2025) and Hugo (Robert Conway, the film’s writer/director) come across a Native American burial site.
 Benny wants to loot it for items he can sell to collectors.
 Hugo warns him against it, but Benny grabs a Death Totem anyway.
-Big mistake, shortly after Hugo is bit by a snake and becomes possessed by the spirit removing the totem freed.
+Big mistake, shortly after Hugo is bitten by a snake and becomes possessed by the spirit removing the totem freed.

 Elsewhere Marshall Bascom (Dan Higgins, Exit to Hell) and Deputy Riggs (Cameron Kotecki, Eminence Hill) have tracked down a pair of outlaws.
 They kill Elmer (Chris Beeman) and capture Maisie (Eva Hamilton, Death Kiss, Cabal) who happens to be married to the gang’s leader, Dalton.
 He and his men, all two of them, set out to rescue her.